Raguna163/ls-silver-spork/README.md

 ### TODO
 Goals for initial "release" - V 1.0.0
 - Update options to override instead of exiting with error
-- Re-work output formatting
 - Add configuration functionality
 	- Change colors
 	- Default options
 - Make nerd fonts an optional dependency

-#### Known Bugs
-The default formatting has some spacing issues where a space will appear at the beginning of the line, and sometimes the program won't catch a formatting error on the last line.
-A complete rework is preferable to a band-aid fix.

 ###### MIT (c) 2020 Tristan Collicott